-(a) Payments (including prepayments) of principal of and premium on indebtedness, other than working capital borrowings will not constitute operating expenditures.

-(b) Operating expenditures will not include:

-(1) capital expenditures made for acquisitions or for capital improvements;
+- (a) Payments (including prepayments) of principal of and premium on indebtedness, other than working capital borrowings will not constitute operating expenditures. - (b) Operating expenditures will not include: - (1) capital expenditures made for acquisitions or for capital improvements; - (2) payment of transaction expenses relating to interim capital transactions; or - (3) distributions to partners.

-(2) payment of transaction expenses relating to interim capital transactions; or operating surplus: For any period prior to liquidation, on a cumulative basis and without duplication:
+operating surplus: For any period prior to liquidation, on a cumulative basis and without duplication: